Latest Headlines from Nourish | The Nourish Mission

 What's happened

-Andy Burnham has ruled out paying compensation to the WASPI women affected by changes to the state pension age, but is open to other measures such as early concessionary travel.
-The stance follows scrutiny of a potential multi-billion-pound compensation scheme and reflects ongoing debates within Labour about how to address the issue.
+Andy Burnham has ruled out financial compensation for Waspi women affected by the state pension age changes, but is open to other measures such as early concessionary travel.
+He is campaigning in Makerfield amid by-election pressure and faces scrutiny over past promises and Labour leadership ambitions.

 What's behind the headline?